62nd Airlift Squadron

 The 62nd Airlift Squadron is part of the 314th Airlift Wing at Little Rock Air Force Base, Arkansas.
 Originally constituted in 1942 as the 62nd Troop Carrier Squadron, it first deployed to Morocco in 1943, remaining in Europe until its inactivation in 1946.
-It reactivated three years later and deployed to Japan during the Korean War.
-In 1967, the unit was redesignated the 62nd Tactical Airlift Squadron, and in 1991 the 62nd Airlift Squadron.
-It most recently operates Lockheed C-130J Super Hercules aircraft and provides advanced training to pilots, copilots, and loadmasters for combat airlift and airdrop operations.
+Reactivated three years later and deployed to Japan during the Korean War.
+Since 1971, the 62d has excelled as the premiere USAF/DoD C-130A/B/E/H/J Formal Training Unit.
+It most recently operates Lockheed C-130J Super Hercules aircraft and provides advanced aircrew training for combat airlift and airdrop operations.

 History

 World War II

 Activated in late 1942 under I Troop Carrier Command and equipped with Douglas C-47 Skytrains.
 Trained in various parts of the eastern United States.
 Deployed to French Morocco in May 1943 and assigned to Twelfth Air Force to support combat operations in the North African Campaign.
 Remained with Twelfth Air Force, moving to Tunisia and Sicily providing transport and resupply operations as well as casualty evacuation of wounded personnel in the Mediterranean Theater of Operations (MTO).
 Reassigned to IX Troop Carrier Command in England during early 1944 as part of the build-up of Allied forces prior to the D-Day invasion of France.